kaihara/kwp71scan/README.md

 Protocols before OBD2 may have their own implementations, and it is not known exactly whether kwp71 will work unless tested on a real device.

 I don't have the environment to test other models.
 So I don't currently intend to import code for other vehicles.
 First, I completed a scanner for my car ;-) sorry..

+# Other information
+See the [Wiki](https://github.com/kaihara/kwp71scan/wiki) for information such as schematics.

 With safe driving!!